pmdevita/django-shinobi/CONTRIBUTING.md

 # Contributing

-Django Ninja uses Flit to build, package and publish the project.
+Django Shinobi uses Flit to build, package and publish the project.

 to install it use: